koalalone/Matching-Game/README.md

-# Unity Internship Case - Match-3 Game
+# Unity Internship Case - Matching Game

 ## 📌 Project Overview
 This project is developed as part of a **technical case study** for an internship opportunity.
 The goal was to build a **Match-3 puzzle game** that meets the requirements outlined in the provided PDF document.
 The project focuses on **grid-based tile management, deadlock detection, optimized shuffling, and performance improvements.**